Table of contents

 HSBC in Australia

 HSBC started operations in Australia in 1965 and was awarded a commercial banking licence in 1986.
 HSBC Australia is headquartered in Sydney and offers an extensive range of financial services through a network of branches and offices.
-These services include retail and commercial banking, financial planning, trade finance, treasury and financial markets, payments and cash management and securities custody.
+These services include retail and commercial banking, trade finance, treasury and financial markets, payments and cash management and securities custody.

 Our values describe the character of HSBC and reflect the best aspects of our heritage.
 They define who we are as an organisation and what makes us distinctive.
 By operating in accordance with our values we are: